 Safety is a main consideration for most people thinking of buying a home in Los Angeles.
 With that in mind, Movoto Real Estate researched crime levels to determine the five safest neighborhoods in Los Angeles.
 We used data reported by the LAPD for the past six months that examined the number of crimes in an area per 10,000 people.
 According to the LAPD’s data, no crime has been reported in four neighborhoods, while a single crime was reported in the fifth.

-In alphabetical order, here are the five safest neighborhoods in Los Angeles:
+In alphabetical order, here are the five safest neighborhoods in Los Angeles:5.
+Green Valley

 Green Valley has a population of more than 1000 people who are good at leaving each other alone.
 That might be because over 80 percent of the households in the city own their home instead of rent.
-Tucked away in the mountains with an elevation of over 2600 feet, Green Valley maintains a steady climate throughout the year.
+Tucked away in the mountains with an elevation of over 2600 feet, Green Valley maintains a steady climate throughout the year.4.
+Hasley Canyon

 Rolling Hills is a small community in the Palos Verdes Hills on the southern tip of Los Angeles County.
 If you can afford to live in Rolling Hills, crime will not be on the list of your concerns.
 Ranked as one of the wealthiest cities in the country, Rolling Hills has stellar schools in addition to its low crime rate.
-Palos Verdes Peninsula Unified School District ranks as one of the best school districts in the country, not to mention California.
+Palos Verdes Peninsula Unified School District ranks as one of the best school districts in the country, not to mention California.2.
+West San Dimas

 West San Dimas is a small neighborhood within San Dimas, CA. It has a population of about 300 people and everything a suburb could want: